-Medical expertise, education, physical exercise and phycosocial adjustment are four important aspects of the special Cardiac Rehabilitation Program made possible by the joint efforts of Heywood Hospital and Mount Wachusett Community College's Fitness Center, in association with the Heywood Medical Staff.
+Medical expertise, education, physical exercise and phycosocial adjustment are four important aspects of the special Cardiac Rehabilitation Program made possible by the joint efforts of Heywood Hospital in association with the Heywood Medical Staff.

 The program is part of Heywood Hospital's wellness program, and promotes better health for people who have experienced serious heart problems.
 The following patients are potential candidates for the Cardiac Rehab Program: